 view to highlight the tile in Trace

 view can help quickly locate the tile.Figure 1.
 Stream Stall in Performance Metrics View

-have the following information and the objects in blue can be cross-probed with
+information and the objects in blue can be cross-probed with other views by

 - Stall ID